ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 # GLUE URIs {#glue-uris}

-All GLUE URIs comply with [RFC3986].
+GLUE URIs comply with [RFC3986].
-They begin with `urn:ietf:spice:glue:` and are followed by an Authority Identifier, a colon character (":"), and the External Identifier allocated by the authority.
+They begin with `urn:glue:` and are followed by an Authority Identifier, a colon character (":"), and the External Identifier allocated by the authority.

 Authority Identifiers consist of a sequence of characters beginning with a letter and